gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.each_scenario
 ^^^^^^^^^^^^^^^^^^^^^

-this hook is ran before lettuce run each scenario
+This hook is ran before lettuce run each scenario

-the decorated function takes a :ref:`scenario-class` as parameter, so that you can use it to fetch steps inside.
+The decorated function takes a :ref:`scenario-class` as parameter, so that you can use it to fetch steps inside.